bartdesmet/csharplang/spec/statements.md

 > where `info` is
 >
 > ```csharp
-> Q.ForEachInfo(flags, elementConversion)
+> Q.ForEachInfo(flags, elementConversion, breakLabel, continueLabel)
 > ```
 >
 > if the `C` is an array type, `IEnumerable`, or `IEnumerable<T>`, or
 >
 > ```csharp
-> Q.ForEachInfo(flags, elementConversion, getEnumeratorMethod, moveNextMethod, getCurrentMethod)
+> Q.ForEachInfo(flags, elementConversion, getEnumeratorMethod, moveNextMethod, getCurrentMethod, breakLabel, continueLabel)
 > ```
 >
 > otherwise, where `getEnumerator` method is an expression of type `MethodInfo` representing the bound `GetEnumerator` method, `moveNextMethod` method is an expression of type `MethodInfo` representing the bound `MoveNext` method, and  `getCurrentMethod` method is an expression of type `MethodInfo` representing the `get` accessor of the bound `Current` property.
 >
 > In all cases, `flags` is `Q.Flags.CheckedContext` if the *foreach_statement* occurs in a checked context, and `default(Q.Flags)` otherwise.
 >
 > ***TODO***
+> * Address overload inconsistencies for different loop constructs with respect to optionality of `breakLabel` and/or `continueLabel` arguments.
 > * Should the collection conversion be applied as a `(T)(x)` rewrite step (similar to what's done for many other nodes), or be modeled as a collection conversion passed to `ForEachInfo`?
 > * Should enumerator conversion, which is omitted from the spec but needed in some cases to convert the enumerator to `object` in order to perform a `null`-check in the `finally` block?
 Likely this can be left to the reduction or compilation stage in the expression tree library where a `ReferenceEqual` node could easily be used.
 A conversion to `object` is well-understood without passing C# compiler conversion info to the factory.
 > * Should information about the bound `Dispose` method be passed as well?
 E.g. to avoid boxing for value type enumerators (or can we rely on constrained virtual calls being emitted for these cases by a reduction/lowering phase in the library)?